cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-alter-table.md

 **`ALTER CONSTRAINT`**

 This form alters the attributes of a constraint that was previously created.
-Currently only foreign key constraints may be altered, which Greenplum will accept, but not enforce.
+Currently only foreign key constraints may be altered, which Cloudberry Database will accept, but not enforce.

 **`VALIDATE CONSTRAINT`**